WTNH: Later years (1970–present)

 Triangle was forced out of broadcasting in 1970 after then-Pennsylvania Governor Milton J. Shapp complained the company had used its Pennsylvania stations in a smear campaign against him.
 The WNHC stations were among the first batch to be sold, going to Capital Cities Communications, along with its sister stations in Philadelphia (WFIL-TV, now WPVI-TV) and Fresno (KFRE-TV, now KFSN-TV) in a deal that would be finalized in 1971.
 However, Capital Cities could not keep the radio stations because of the FCC's then-restrictions on ownership, resulting in WNHC-AM-FM being spun off to separate third parties.
-WNHC-TV changed its call letters to the current WTNH-TV in April 1971, not long after Capital Cities officially took over (the station dropped the -TV suffix from its calls in 1985, but continued to call itself "WTNH-TV" on-air well into the 1990s).
+WNHC-TV changed its call letters to the current WTNH-TV on May 1, 1971, not long after Capital Cities officially took over, with the "N" and "H" representing the cities of New Haven and Hartford.
 The station later relocated for a second time in May 1983, into its present studio facility on Elm Street.

 On March 19, 1985, Capital Cities announced its intention to buy ABC in a deal that would stun the broadcast industry.
 As part of the deal, Capital Cities was required to sell WTNH due to a significant signal overlap with ABC's New York flagship station, WABC-TV.
 Like the other major stations in Connecticut, WTNH's city-grade signal reaches Fairfield County, which is part of the New York City market.
 It also provides at least grade B coverage to most of Long Island.
 At the time, the FCC normally did not allow common ownership of two stations with overlapping coverage areas, and would not even consider granting a waiver for a city-grade overlap (the FCC began allowing common ownership of two stations with overlapping coverage areas in 2000).
 As a result, WTNH was sold to Cook Inlet Television Partners, a subsidiary of Cook Inlet Region, Inc. (an Alaska Native Regional Corporation); the deal was eventually completed in January 1986.
 During the mid-1980s, the syndicated Sally Jessy Raphael talk show originated from the WTNH studios in New Haven, until the show moved to New York City later in the decade.